Tag: Pyungyang

 Carl W. House

-Carl House marched to Camp 5 from February to May of 1952, but he was moved to Camp 3 where he was later released.
-Each room the prisoners occupied held ten people (tip to toe) which would be beneficial to them to keep warm.
-Since many of the US soldiers were well-fed and strong when they arrived, they were able to survive the rest of the winter while slowing losing weight.
-He said the one thing that mattered the most was food, but many soldiers hated the idea of eating rice that had once been on the floor.
-Most of the food contained glass, rocks, rat droppings, and many men died.
+Carl House recalls marching to Camp 5 from February to May of 1952, but was moved to Camp 3.
+He remembers each room the prisoners occupied held ten to twelve people (tip to toe) which would be beneficial to them to keep warm.
+He explains since many of the US soldiers were well-fed and strong when they arrived, they were able to survive the rest of the winter while slowing losing weight.
+He says the most difficult thing was the lack of food and much of the food they received was contaminated.
+He claims most of the food contained glass, rocks, and rat droppings, appearing as though it had been swept from the floor.
+He is saddened that many soldiers starved because they were unwilling to eat the polluted food.

-Carl House and the other POWs lived on hope and they were planning to make an escape by rationing their own food (rice), storing it in a worn shirt to store it safely in the ceiling.
-Just as Bert, Andy, and he were about to make their attempt to escape, the POWs were moved to another building and the guards found the rations.
-He shares that he left Camp 3 in August 1953 and crossed the DMZ in September.
-He remembers eating many bowls of ice cream after his rescue.
+Carl House explains he and the other POWs lived on hope and they were planning to make an escape by rationing their own food (rice) by storing it in a worn shirt in the ceiling of their hut.
+He describes just a few days before he and his friends were about to make their attempt to escape, they were moved to another building and the guards found the rations.

 Cecil Franklin Snyder